jbrry/multilingual-parsing/README.md

     source activate multilingual_parsing
     ```

 5. Install the required dependencies.
 This project uses some new AllenNLP features which are not available in the official PyPI release.
 As such, we will use the 0.8.5-unreleased version from the `master` branch on GitHub.
+If there are any problems try updating pip setuptoops and wheel as mentioned [here](https://packaging.python.org/tutorials/installing-packages/).

     ```bash
     pip install https://github.com/allenai/allennlp/archive/master.zip